-If you'd like to apply, click here and then if you look for 'Family Court Adviser' roles you will see opportunities for Self-Employed Contractors - National.
+If you'd like to apply, click here and then search for 'Family Court Adviser' roles where you will see opportunities for Associate FCAs - National.

-We offer SECs a fair, competitive financial remuneration structure determined by whether working in private or public law.
+We offer Associate FCAs a fair, competitive financial remuneration structure determined by whether you are working in private or public law.

-We operate a fixed fee structure dependent on the work required; this can range from £100 for a schedule 2 safeguarding letter to £500 for a section 7 report.
+We operate a fixed fee structure dependent on the work required; this can range from £130 for a safeguarding letter (formerly known as schedule 2 letter) to £500 for a section 7 report.
 Also, if ordered to attend court, your time can be invoiced at £33 per hour.

 Within public law we estimate it may take up to 70 hours to complete a case and you will be entitled to claim £33 per hour.

 Some travel costs may also be reclaimed, as can your travel time in certain circumstances.
 Usually these allowances will be agreed before each case is allocated to you.